-The following examples show the capability of the ODM data model to store different types of point observations.
-It is not possible in examples such as this to present all of the field values for all the tables.
+The following examples show the capability of ODM to store different types of point observations.
+It is not possible in examples such as these to present all of the field values for all the tables.
 Because of this, the examples present selected fields and tables chosen to illustrate key capabilities of the data model.
 Refer to Appendix A for the complete definition of table and field contents.